 Best Tennis Racquet for 6-8 Years Kids

-Its nice selection for a beginner kid with a reasonable prize.
-It comes in three different sizes i.e. 21, 25 and 26 Inches.
-Which is very convenient for parent to upgrade as many kids tends to play with the same racquet as they grow.
+It’s a nice selection for a beginner kid at a reasonable price.
+It comes in three different sizes i.e. 21, 25, and 26 Inches.
+This is very convenient for parent to upgrade as many kids tends to play with the same racquet as they grow.

-Its features are very similar to its adult version and made up from the Aluminum frame and it comes with cover.
+Its features are very similar to its adult version and are made up of an Aluminum frame and it comes with a cover.

-Babolat has two series of as AeroPro (renamed as Pure Aero from 2016) Drive and Nadal Junior in this racquet with a slight differnece.
-For a starting child Nadal Junior is fine and If kid has developed some experience then AeroPro is good.
+Babolat has two series of as AeroPro (renamed as Pure Aero from 2016) Drive and Nadal Junior in this racquet with a slight difference.
+For a starting child, Nadal Junior is fine and If a kid has developed some experience then AeroPro is good.

 |Head Size||105 sq. in.|

-It’s ready to play racquet for your junior champion that weighs only 7.8 Ounce (strung), quite a handy article.
+It’s ready to play racquet for your junior champion that weighs only 7.8 Ounces (strung), quite a handy article.
 It has been manufactured with the aim of fun and game.
 It gives good swing and control.
-A kid can play easily for long during practice/learning sessions.
+A kid can play easily for a long during practice/learning sessions.

 Best Tennis Racquet for 9-10 Years Kids

 It has a wonderful grip when it’s for small hands, specially made for girls.
 A wonderful pearl pink paint and logo printed on the grip.
-It’s well-strung and produces athletic sense in players form a very early age.
+It’s well-strung and produces an athletic sense in players from a very early age.
 Its length ranges from 19-25 Inches.
-It’s beauty with durability.
+It’s beautiful with durability.

 |Head Size||107 Sq.
 In|